-(a) Beginning July 1, 2027, and each year thereafter, an attestation for the previous calendar year that: the utility does not use any coal-fired resource to serve retail electric customer load; and an appropriate company executive or qualified independent third party has reviewed all e-tag data for the prior calendar year and verified that no electricity from coal-fired resources was included in market purchases and therefore no such electricity was included in retail customer rates;

-(b) Conservation achievement in megawatts, first-year megawatt-hour savings, and projected cumulative lifetime megawatthour savings;

-(c) Demand response program usage and demand response capability in megawatts and megawatt hours;

-(d) Renewable energy capacity in megawatts, and usage as a percentage of electricity supplied by renewable resources and in megawatt hours to demonstrate compliance with RCW 19.405.040(1)(a) and RCW 19.405.050(1); the report must also identify the subset of renewable resources that were used for compliance with RCW 19.285.040(2) and RCW 19.285.070;
+- (a) Beginning July 1, 2027, and each year thereafter, an attestation for the previous calendar year that: the utility's allocation of electricity does not use include any coal-fired resource to serve retail electric customer load; the attestation must be reviewed and verified through a means approved by the commission; and an appropriate company executive or qualified independent third party has reviewed all e-tag data for the prior calendar year and verified that no electricity from coal fired resources was included in market purchases and therefore no such electricity was included in retail customer rates; - (b) Conservation achievement in megawatts, first-year megawatt-hour savings, and projected cumulative lifetime megawatt-hour savings; - (c) Demand response program usage and demand response capability in megawatts and megawatt hours; - (d) Renewable energy capacity in megawatts, and usage supply as a percentage of electricity supplied by renewable resources and in megawatt hours to demonstrate compliance with RCW 19.405.040(1)(a) and RCW 19.405.050(1); the report must also identify the subset of renewable resources that were used for compliance with RCW 19.285.040(2) and RCW 19.285.070;

-(e) All renewable energy credits and the program or obligation for which they were used (i.e., voluntary renewable programs, renewable portfolio standard, clean energy transformation standards, etc.);

-(f) Verification and documentation of the retirement of renewable energy credits for all electricity from renewable resources used to comply with the requirements of RCW 19.405.040, RCW 19.405.050, a specific target, or an interim target;

-(g) Nonemitting energy capacity in megawatts, and usage as a percentage of electricity supplied by nonemitting energy and in megawatt hours;

-(h) The utility's greenhouse gas content calculation pursuantto RCW 19.405.070;

-(i) An electronic link to the utility's most recently filedfuel mix disclosure report as required by RCW 19.29A.140;

-(j) Total greenhouse gas emissions in metric tons of CO2e;
+- (e) All renewable energy credits and the program or obligation for which they were used (i.e., voluntary renewable programs, renewable portfolio standard, clean energy transformation standards, etc.); - (f) Verification and documentation of the retirement of renewable energy credits for all electricity from renewable resources used to comply with the requirements of RCW 19.405.040, RCW 19.405.050, a specific target, or an interim target; - (g) Nonemitting energy capacity in megawatts, and usage as a percentage of electricity supplied by nonemitting energy and in megawatt hours; - (h) The utility's greenhouse gas content calculation pursuant to RCW 19.405.070; - (i) An electronic link to the utility's most recently filed fuel mix disclosure report as required by RCW 19.29A.140; - (j) Total greenhouse gas emissions in metric tons of CO2e; - (k) Each utility must verify and document the retirement of renewable energy credits for all electricity from renewable resources used to comply with the requirements of RCW 19.405.040,

+Commented [PSE58]: Until the CETA REC system is set up, it is hard to determine whether the retirement of RECs will align with the requirements of this provision.

-(k) Each utility must verify and document the retirement of renewable energy credits for all electricity from renewable resources used to comply with the requirements of RCW 19.405.040, RCW 19.405.050, specific target, or an interim target;
+RCW 19.405.050, specific target, or an interim target;

+Commented [PSE59]: This subsection appears duplicative of subsection (f) above.
-(1) Demonstration of ownership of nonpower attributes using attestations of ownership and transfer by properly authorized representatives of the generating facility, all intermediate owners of the nonemitting electric generation, and an appropriate company executive of the utility; the utility may not transfer ownership of the nonpower attributes after claiming them in any compliance report;

-(m) A description of the public participation opportunities the utility provided and the feedback the utility received during the year, including whether and how public participation influenced the utility's decisions and actions; and

-(n) Other information the Company agreed to or was ordered to report in the most recently approved CEIP.
+- (1) Demonstration of ownership of nonpower attributes using attestations of ownership and transfer by properly authorized representatives of the generating facility, all intermediate owners of the nonemitting electric generation, and an appropriate company executive of the utility; the utility may not transfer ownership of the nonpower attributes after claiming them in any compliance report; - (m) A description of the public participation opportunities the utility provided and the feedback the utility received during the year, including whether and how public participation influenced the utility's decisions and actions; and - (n) Other information the Company agreed to or was ordered to report in the most recently approved CEIP.